As I use a Mac , my software/advice will be focused

 iWeb was Apple's application for HTML authoring/editing.
 As of July 2012, they've officially EOLd it (End of Life).
 They don't sell it, host sites produced by it or offer official support for it.
 Despite the fact that they no longer support the product or host sites created with it, the application still works, and it works quite well).
 It's powerful, easy to use and well polished.
 I've been using it more and more in order to create web pages for specific purposes.
 I don't use it exclusively, but I am starting to use it more and more.
 As a matter of fact, I'm using it exclusively on two particular web sites that I manage.
 The best parts of iWeb are it's integration with other Apple applications, the WYSIWYG interface, and the highly professional appearance of the web page outputs.
 The drawbacks are lack of control in web page export/output, controlling placement of some code/items can be very difficult, and there's no way to view or edit the HTML code from within the application.
 This last update (version 3.0.4 (601)) improved overall stability and addressed a number of minor issues.
 Unfortunately, there will never be any future updates to this application - Apple has decided that it doesn't want to produce this kind of software.

 This gem was missing from my 'Favs' page for some time.
 I removed it back in May of 2007.
 I had decided that Dreamweaver met all my needs.
 Things have changed.
-Due to problems with Adobe products (in general), I've decided it's time to bring BBEdit back into the fold.
-I purchased a new version of BBEdit in October of 2011 (through the Mac 'App Store').
+Due to problems with Adobe products (in general), I decided it wastime to bring BBEdit back into the fold.
+I purchased a new version of BBEdit in October of 2011 (through the Mac 'App Store'*).
 At a discounted introductory price of ~$40; one thing has changed - They've lowered the price to a more manageable target.
 The full version (through the App Store/and their online store) is only ~$50.00.
 That's a lot better than their historical pricing of more than $100.00 for the full version.
 Other notable changes (made to comply with App Store requirements).
 Command line capability is not included in the version purchased through the App Store.
 You can download and add that capability outside the App Store.
 Additionally, the ability to save changes to files that you don't own has been removed from the App Store version.
 Advanced users can also work around this limitation.
-In my opinion, the minor changes are well worth the more than 100 new features coupled with the amazing drop in price!
+In my opinion, the minor changes are well worth the more than 100 new features coupled with the amazing drop in price! *Note: If you prefer, you can purchase/download the full version (non-App store version) directly from BareBones.

 and manipulation of text and code (several different flavors of code/languages).
 BBEdit provides a vast array of general-purpose